rfulkerson/25spring1400/ai_for_cs1.md

 >
 > Please exclude questions involving error handling or try/except blocks, as those are not covered at this level.
 >
-> After each question, please allow me to answer and provide feedback on my response.
+> After each question, please allow me to answer and provide feedback on my response before moving on to the next question.
 >
 > If presenting code, please format it with multiple lines for clarity.
 >
-> At the end, please provide a summary of my performance with suggestions on areas to review.
+> At the end, please provide a summary of my performance with suggestions on areas to review and areas of strength.
->
-> Thanks!

 ---